Type Tailoring without Macros

 Preprocessing Type Hints

-I explored extending this use of Mypy plugins to attempt preprocess type hints dynamically.
+In the rest of this post, I attempt employing Mypy plugins to preprocess type annotations dynamically.
 For instance, consider a poorly typed function returning Any instead of a more specific type like str.
+We can implement plugin hooks that detect such patterns and nudge type inferencer to better reflect the function’s behaviour during type checking.

 1